 Take a piece of tin foil about twice the length of the fish.
 Double up the layer of tin foil to give you a little extra assurance that you won’t get a hole in the tin foil.
 You don’t want all those juices to run out of the foil because it will dry out your haddock.
 Place the haddock in the center of your foil.

-Season the Haddock
+3. Season the Grilled Haddock

 I like to keep my seasoning simple when I’m grilling haddock.